Qehbr/Fish-Classification-DS-Project/README.md

 # Fish Classification Data Science Project
 ## Overview
 This repository contains code and documentation for the Fish Classification project, focusing on fish classification using a deep learning approach.
 The project involves training models to classify fish images into 9 different classes and different experiments.

+## Files
+All files contain proper documantation, overview:
+### Classes
+* CNN_Fish - model for fish classification
+* FishDataset - dataset class to retrieve images
+### Model Train and Testing
+* train - train the model using K-Fold cross validation
+* utils - functionf for reading and train/test splitting of data
+### Pretrained Models
+* model_architectures_main - main for using pretrained models as classifiers of images
+* model_architectures_train_test - train,test,validate pretrained models
+* model_architectures_utils.py - getters for different models and classifiers
+### Classifiers with Feature Extractor models
+* feature_extractor_main - main for using pretrained models as feature extractor

 ## Dataset
 [Link to Kaggle Dataset](https://www.kaggle.com/datasets/crowww/a-large-scale-fish-dataset)
 ### Structure